narencachy/aks-quickstart/README.md

 ## Connect to the build server

 Open a command prompt or terminal window and enter the following command substituting the address of your build server.
 The rest of the walkthrough will be done from this terminal window.

+Note that if SSH is blocked by your firewall, you can continue to use Azure Cloud Shell.

 ssh aks@xxx.xxx.xxx.xxx